 If you have stretch marks, you’re not alone — and you’re in good company.
 Reportedly mega-model Cindy Crawford got them, so did actresses Halle Berry and Kate Beckinsale, among countless other women, both famous and otherwise.
 So how do the stars say goodbye to stretch marks?
 Here are a few methods

 See You Later, Stretch Marks

 While stretch marks aren’t harmful or painful, they can make it hard to feel confident about your body, especially when it comes to wearing bathing suits and other skin-baring styles.
 Luckily, the frustrating marks on your skin can be minimized.
 “We can reduce red stretch marks, diminish white marks, improve the texture and make them look better, even in some cases so that you can’t see them very easily,” says Dr. Brian Zelickson, Director of the Zel Skin and Laser Center in Minneapolis.

+Lasers emit strong bursts of light at a single wavelength or color.
+Based on the particular condition, different wavelengths, frequency, and the duration of the pulse are utilized.
+High-energy light that is taken up, or absorbed, by the desired target.
+This is called Photoepilation.
 There are a few different types of lasers that are used to help minimize stretch marks — the pulsed dye laser and fractional laser therapy are two of the most common.
 Different lasers target different types of stretch marks, which can be darker (red or purple) or white, but the end goal remains the same: to achieve smooth, healthy skin sans stretch marks.
-Both types of laser therapy use wavelengths of light to stimulate new growth of collagen and elastin, meaning hello new skin, goodbye stretch marks.
+Both types of laser therapy use wavelengths of light to stimulate new growth of collagen and elastin.
+The heat from the light is absorbed, and triggers the stimulation, meaning hello new skin, goodbye stretch marks.

 Treating Your Stretch Marks